 All meeting participants are required to submit the Standard Non-Exclusive Agreement for Meeting Presenters (permission to record).

-The American Academy of Ophthalmology’s Standard Non-Exclusive Agreement for Meeting Presenters is the legal document that records our mutual agreement and understanding about what you’re giving us permission to do with your presentation.
-By agreeing to the agreement, you make it possible for the Academy to share your Presentation and/or Presentation materials with our members and other interested individuals.
-“Non-Exclusive” in the title of the document means that you retain the right to use your own materials.
+The American Academy of Ophthalmology’s Standard Non-Exclusive Agreement for Meeting Presenters is the legal document that records the mutual agreement and understanding about permissions granted by the author.
+By accepting the agreement, authors make it possible for the Academy to share the Presentation and/or Presentation materials with our members and other interested individuals.
+“Non-Exclusive” in the title of the document means that the author retains the right to use their own materials.